qindel/docker-squid-syslog/README.md

+Docker container with squid and syslog forwarding Based on Alpine with 25MB

 NOTE: Example assumes you have a "/squid" with your container specific data!
 Change as needed with the SRC data that you are mounting into the container.
 Example named data is defined in the example subdir.